impactorbitco/handbook-main/content/ims/policies/HR/Food and Catering Policy.md

 # **1. Purpose and Principles**

-Green Orbit Digital is committed to leading by example in climate action—including how we source, serve, and consume food.
+Impact Orbit Creative Group is committed to leading by example in climate action—including how we source, serve, and consume food.

 This policy ensures that all food procurement and catering practices: